 DoD issued I.D. holders are automatically enrolled into DBIDS upon their first scan entering the base.
 The most affected personnel are military contractors and sponsored visitors.
 They will need to go to the visitor's center on base to enroll.
 To speed up the process visitors should pre-enroll through the base web page on marines.mil.
 After going to the web page click the "Base Access" tab on the right side of the page and then click on the "Sponsored Visitor Request Form".

-All previous acceptable credentials such as RAPIDGate and driver's licenses will no longer be valid for base access after September 30, 2018.
+All previous acceptable credentials such as RAPIDGate and driver's licenses are no longer valid for base access as of September 30, 2018.

 To learn more about DBIDS visit marines.mil.

 Infographic courtesy of the United States Marine Corps